Social Media & Electronic Comms Policy

 • Publicity for any non-charitable fund-raising event

-The Clerk to the Council and Members will treat all information confidentially, securely and sensitively.
-Failure to observe this may be seen as a breach of the Parish Council’s code of Conduct and dealt with through its prescribed procedures.
+The Clerk to the Council and Councillors will treat all information confidentially, securely and sensitively.
+Failure to observe this may be seen as a breach of the Council’s code of Conduct and dealt with through its prescribed procedures.

 Council email